opensearch-project/sql/docs/user/ppl/cmd/describe.rst

 Syntax
 ============
-describe <catalog>.<schema>.<tablename>
+describe <dataSource>.<schema>.<tablename>

-* catalog: optional.
-If catalog is not provided, it resolves to opensearch catalog.
+* dataSource: optional.
+If dataSource is not provided, it resolves to opensearch dataSource.
 * schema: optional.
 If schema is not provided, it resolves to  default schema.
 * tablename: mandatory. describe command must specify which tablename to query from.